raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/garbage.md

 We have avoided discussing rebinding and mutating values, but if we want to change elements of our lists, the naïve linked list implementation suffers as well: When we take the `cdr` of a linked list, we are sharing the elements.
 If we make any change other than cons-ing a new element to the front, we are changing both the new list and the old list.

-Arrays avoid this problem by pessimistically copying all the references whenever we extract an element or sequence of elements from them.
+Arrays avoid this problem by pessimistically copying all the references whenever we extract an element or sequence of elements from them (We'll see this explained later in [Mutation](#mutation)).

 For these and other reasons, almost all languages today make it possible to use a fast array or vector type that is optimized for iteration, and even Lisp now has a variety of data structures that are optimized for specific use cases.